etendosoftware/docs/docs/developer-guide/etendo-classic/concepts/JSON_REST_Web_Services.md

   1. the logic checks if the JSON object contains an id and _entityName value.
 If so, it tries to read the object from the database.
 If not set or not found in the database, a new object is created.
 The object is stored in memory using the id found in the JSON object, this allows other JSON objects in the same conversion batch to use/refer to that id.
   2. then for each property of the object (except list/one-to-many) it is checked if the JSON object contains a value for that property.

-if there is a value then depending if it is a primitive or a reference property it is handled differently.
+if there is a value then, depending if it is a primitive or a reference property, it is handled differently.

   1. A primitive value is converted by JSON itself except for date values.
 These are converted using date formatters using the XML Schema format pattern.
   2. A reference value is treated differently.
 It is assumed that the value of a reference property in JSON is also a JSON Object.
 If it has an id value, then this is used to search in the in-memory map (and found there if the object was already converted earlier).
 If not found in the in-memory map, then the refered JSON object is converted using this same logic as discussed in the steps here (so first search in the database then create a new one) and the returned BaseOBObject is considered the value set in the property.
 If found in the database or already converted earlier then that BaseOBObject is used.